When the Tenth Month Comes: Controversy and censorship

 After authorities reviewed the screenplay numerous times, they forewarned Dang Nhat Minh that he would be allowed to make the film under the condition that the widow whose husband died in the war must not fall in love with the village's teacher.
 Dang Nhat Minh agreed but still tried to imply it in the film.
 The film screening for authorities went smoothly; however, the authorities raised another concern for a scene that looked "superstitious" where Duyen's late husband appears in long flashbacks or dream-like sequences, alluding to a ghost like figure.
 Dang Nhat Minh defended the scene, insisting that it was an essential characteristic of Vietnamese culture.

 The film was reviewed 13 times in total, making Dang Nhat Minh feel like he was a criminal dragged to trials after trials.
 At last, the scene was allowed to be screened but had to be shortened.

 Reception

 Originally released internationally under the name “The Love Doesn’t Come Back”, it was the first Vietnamese film shown in the West after 1975, and was selected for many international film festivals.

+While the film is often mistakenly described by Western critics as a Vietnam War film, it actually takes place during the border war between Vietnamese and Khmer Rouge forces, which began in 1978.